-While both the NYSE and NASDAQ only require that a compensation committee recommend to the full board of directors non-CEO executive officer compensation, vesting complete authority in the compensation committee for such individuals is advisable given the requirements of Section 162(m) of the Code, the insider trading short-swing profit safe harbor of Rule 16b-3 under Section 16(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and state law fiduciary duty jurisprudence, all of which provide substantial incentives for the compensation of executive officers to be determined by a committee of independent directors.
-A detailed discussion of the requirements of Section 162(m) of the Code and Rule 16b-3 under the Exchange Act is set forth in Chapters IV and VIII of this Guide.
+While both the NYSE and NASDAQ only require that a compensation committee recommend to the full board of directors non-CEO executive officer compensation, vesting complete authority in the compensation committee for such individuals is advisable given the requirements of Section 162(m) of the Code (albeit of diminishing application given the 2017 Tax Reform Act), the insider trading short-swing profit safe harbor of Rule 16b-3 under Section 16(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and state law fiduciary duty jurisprudence, all of which provide substantial incentives for the compensation of executive officers to be determined by a committee of independent directors.
+A discussion of the requirements of Section 162(m) of the Code and Rule 16b-3 under the Exchange Act is set forth in Chapters IV and VIII of this Guide.

 In evaluating and setting executive officer compensation, a compensation committee should be deliberative and guided by its established compensation policy.
 If compensation levels are linked to the satisfaction of predetermined performance criteria, a compensation committee should discuss whether, and to what degree, the criteria have been satisfied.
-In addition, as more fully discussed in Chapter IV of this Guide, it may be necessary for a compensation committee to certify satisfaction of such performance criteria to comply with the tax deductibility requirements of Section 162(m) of the Code.
+In addition, as more fully discussed in Chapter IV of this Guide, it may be necessary for a compensation committee to certify satisfaction of such performance criteria to take advantage of any remaining tax deductibility opportunities of Section 162(m) of the Code.